Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-19-emerging-immersive-technologies.md

 tags: xr metaverse
 ---

 As part of this semester's E-learning Theories and Practices module, I was prompted to consider how immersive technologies are shaping the future of distance education.
-In the course of that exercise I cited the following quote:
+As part of that exercise I cited the following quote:

 > Immersive technologies, including virtual reality (VR), augmented reality (AR), and mixed reality (MR) are creating opportunities to provide students with the “same standardised, evidence-based education, regardless of where or when they are educated” (Skalidis _et al._ 2023, p.473).

 I must admit that until now I have been using the term “virtual reality” to sweepingly refer to all these experiences.
-I now know how inaccurate that is, so it has been enlightening for me to parse the differences:
+I now know how inaccurate that is, so parsing the differences was enlightening for me:

 * **Virtual Reality (VR)** implies a level of immersion that shuts out the physical world.
 VR generates a completely artificial computer-simulated image and environment with real-time interaction (Khor _et al._ 2016).
 Examples of VR include [Oculus Quest](https://www.oculus.com/quest/refurbished/), [HTC Vive](https://www.vive.com/us/product/vive-pro2/overview/), and [PlayStation VR](https://www.playstation.com/en-us/ps-vr/).